CuriousFauna/ProK-and-marine-eDNA-extractions/README.md

 ## Data and R Code

 All data and R code used to obtain the resultes are presented in the Data and R Code folders.
-The R code is presented in a quarto file.
-R packages needed to process the data are provided in the respective heading of each R File.

-In the Data folder there are several files.
-There's the Zotu fasta output from eDNAFlow (seq_zotus_proK.fasta), the blast results from the eDNAFlow script that compares the taxonomic identity of the top ten hits with at least 97% identity and 100% coverage (seq_blast_Results_proK.csv), the increased taxa resolution file used in the R script (ProK_taxa_resolution.csv), the metadata file (metadataProK.csv), the QuBit values file (QuBit_proK.csv), and the resulting data from the pipeline (proK_eDNAFlow_Output.csv).
+The Data folder has several files.
+There's the Zotu fasta output from eDNAFlow (seq_zotus_proK.fasta), the blast results from the eDNAFlow script that compares the taxonomic identity of the top ten hits with at least 97% identity and 100% coverage (seq_blast_Results_proK.csv), the increased taxa resolution file used in the main R script (ProK_taxa_resolution.csv), the metadata file (metadataProK.csv), the QuBit values file (QuBit_proK.csv), and the resulting data from the pipeline (proK_eDNAFlow_Output.csv).

+The R folder contains the manuscript R code targeting metazoans and macroalgae (ProKAnalysis.qmd), the source code to produce VennBarPlot graph (SourceVenn.R) and the appendix code (ProK_All_Taxa.qmd).
+The ProK_All_Taxa.qmd was produced per a reviewers request to provide the analyses based on all identified domains and kingdoms with no additional taxonomic collapsing rather than on just metazoans and macroalgae targets.
+The results do not change.

 Note, some of the figures were brought into Adobe Illustrator to move legends, unify colors, and change font types and sizes for publication.